Berlin Christmas Market Guide, WeihnachtsZauber Gendarmenmarkt – Estimated reading time: 13 minutes

 You’ve had a drink (or two), so what next?
 Eat to your heart’s content, as the WeihnachtsZauber Gendarmenmarkt has lots of food on offer like sausage, Belgian waffles, hot soup, steak, cheese, ginger cookies, and so much more.

-If you’re feeling cold (or lazy), grab a table at one of the makeshift restaurants to warm up and relax for a spell.
-Actually, go here.
-Some of these restaurants are even run by Michelin-starred chefs!
+If you’re feeling cold (or lazy), grab a table at one of their many makeshift restaurants (some run by top chefs) to warm up and relax for a spell.

 While decorating my house for Christmas isn’t my thing (I’m content with a simple poinsettia and a few red holiday candles), at the WeihnachtsZauber Gendarmenmarkt, you’ll find all sorts of Christmas decorations available for purchase – some tasteful and others a little garish.